 Occupational Therapy Courses

-At Derby we’ll equip you with the skills and knowledge to become a qualified occupational therapist, focusing on both the practical, theoretical and interpersonal skills you’ll need to thrive in your new career.
-We do this in our fantastic facilities which include a rehabilitation kitchen, six bed hospital ward, virtual learning environment and domestic living suite.
-In the 2016 National Student Survey 98% of our students were satisfied overall, so you can be confident in the learning you’ll receive.
+We’ll equip you with the skills and knowledge to become a qualified occupational therapist, focusing on the practical, theoretical and interpersonal skills you’ll need to thrive in your new career.
+We do this with the aid of our fantastic facilities which include a rehabilitation kitchen, six-bed hospital ward and virtual learning environment.
+With 95% of our graduates employed or in further study within six months of completing this course, you can be confident in the learning you’ll receive.

 “The degree really prepares you for working in any environment”